pammacdotnet/TypstPaper/paper.typ

   )
 })

-// Numbering equations in this paper doesn't make much sense, because a lot of
+// Numbering equations in this paper does not make much sense, because a lot of
 // them are inside a figure and might not have enough space for additional
 // numbering.
 The rest might be in equation-based example but not actually an
 // equation.
 Lastly, since all of them are part of some example, they are never